TAPS International Events

 We hear of conflict, but through TAPS we can can witness the hope and healing happening around the world.
 Our loved ones sacrificed for freedom, and now we will be their living legacies of peace in a global community.
 Join us to meet the inspiring peace builders who are proving every day that peace is not only possible; it’s already happening.

-TAPS has a long standing partnership with the Israeli Defense Forces Widows and Orphans and we are looking forward to continuing this relationship with a our 2019 trip focusing on exploring “Writes of Passage”.
+TAPS has a long standing partnership with the Israeli Defense Forces Widows and Orphans and we are looking forward to continuing this relationship with our 2020 trip focusing on exploring “Writes of Passage”.

 - Fall 2019 – Dnipro, Ukraine

 In January 2019, TAPS mentored surviving families in Ukraine to launch TAPS Ukraine.
 To learn more, visit their Facebook page at TAPS Ukraine.
 Join us on our next trip to this beautiful city in Eastern Ukraine.

 - Fall 2019 – London, England

 TAPS partners with the Bereaved Families Support Group of the Soldiers, Sailors and Airmen's Association along with the British War Widows and Scotty’s Little Soldiers to share hope and healing.
 London Event Photos

 "Turning War Grief Into Positive Peace" panel discussion from 1 to 2:30 p.m.

 - November 7 -8, 2019 – Geneva, Switzerland

 2nd Annual International Working Group for Organizations Supporting Families of Military Deceased will be held at Maison de la Paix in Geneva, Switzerland during the last two days of Geneva Peace Week.